 What are the Fees and How it Weighs with respect to the Total Building Cost?

-There are three ways an architect can charge the fees – fixed sum, a percentage of the total cost of the project, and hourly rate.
+There are three ways an architect can charge the fees – fixed sum, a percentage of the project’s total cost, and hourly rate.

 Additionally, one can ensure that there is no additional cost charged, such as amendments in the drawing, construction administration charges, etc. If you know the additional cost in advance, it will not come as a surprise.